Roquebrune-Cap-Martin, Provence: tourism & sightseeing

 In the old village of Roquebrune you can also see the Church of Saint-Marguerite which dates from the 12th century but was substantially rebuilt in 1573, and then further enhanced during the 17th century and again in 1750, then redecorated in the 19th century to gain its current appearance - hence the colourful baroque style facade.

-There is also an ancient olive tree on the edge of Roquebrune (200 metres along a lane that heads east from the top of the village and clearly signposted) that is said to be one of the oldest in the world at more than 1000 years old.
+There is also an ancient olive tree on the edge of Roquebrune that is said to be one of the oldest in the world at more than 1000 years old: the tree is 200 metres along a lane that heads east from the top of the village and is clearly signposted.
 There are two small historic chapels further along the same road.

 The town below is where you will find the beach and all the major commerces for the town.
 There are also several very distinguished villas and gardens constructed in the early years of the 20th century, many dating from the period after 1904 when the peninsula was divided and building plots sold.